ChDeinert/component-collection-example/README.md

 ### Testing

 Run `npm test` or `yarn test`.
-If you want the tests run automatically on codechange start tests with `npm test -- --watch` or `yarn test -- --watch`
+If you want the tests run automatically on codechange start tests with `npm test:watch` or `yarn test:watch` If you want a coverage report, start tests with `npm test:coverage` or `yarn test:coverage`

 ### Linting